mattgemmell/pandoc-novel/demo-nonfiction/book/figuremark.md

 The figure's caption will automatically gain a `figure-number` span containing `Fig. 1` or such, which can readily be hidden or moved via CSS.
 The figure's number is automatically calculated on a global basis, and takes into account both FigureMark figures and _also_ any pre-existing HTML `<figure>` blocks.
 If a title was specified for the figure, it will be within a `figure-title` span inside the caption.

-Figures can be [linked to](#first) via their `id` attribute, which will be of the form `figure-1` unless overridden in the attributes block as described above.
+Figures can be [linked to](#demo) via their `id` attribute, which will be of the form `figure-1` unless overridden in the attributes block as described above.
 If multiple IDs are specified in the attributes block, only the final one will be used.

 The resulting figure tag will also automatically gain a `data-fignum` attribute, containing the figure number.
 The figure's entire content, _excluding_ any caption, will be within a `div` with the `figure-content` class applied.

+### Escaping

+Since the FigureMark marking syntax (described below) makes use of square brackets and curly braces, it may be necessary to escape those characters in the figure's content, if you do not wish them to be interpreted as marks.

+This can be achieved by prefixing any literal brackets and braces with a backslash (like this: `\[`).
+Any such backslashes will be removed when the block is processed.
+If you wish to have a literal backslash before a bracket or brace, use two backslashes instead of one; only one will remain after processing.

+Escaping these characters is especially important when [annotating FigureMark syntax examples](#inception) using FigureMark.

 ### Mark types